 To compete in teams you will need to have attended a minimum of 3 jumping rallies in the current year.
 You will be expected to sign a code of conduct form prior to taking part in a team competition and failure to do so will result in not being able to compete in teams.
 Teams are such fun for the children and parents too, and it is great to watch the children encourage and support their fellow team mates.

 How to get involved in teams?
 Simply book in to some rallies to meet the minimum of 3 rallies criteria.
-Competition dates and schedules will be circulated around the branch throughout the year by Candy and Tracy via e-mail, facebook and posted on our website calendar.
+Competition dates and schedules will be circulated around the branch throughout the year by Candy via e-mail, facebook and posted on our website calendar.
 Let them know you are interested in being selected for a team or to ride as an individual.
 Teams will then be chosen and if you have been selected you will be informed and asked to pay the entry fees accordingly.
 Team selections are not done at ordinary working rallies.
 It is important for members to attend as many jumping rallies as possible so the instructors can see combinations and their progress and also to gain experience and be able to jump with confidence when attending an event and not feel out of their comfort zone.
 The health and safety of our members is of paramount importance and we will not take what we consider to be unnecessary risks by over facing either horse or rider.

 Show Jumping Rules

 It is strongly recommended that you buy a copy of the appropriate discipline Rule Book(s) so that you always have it to hand for your competitions.
 All rule books are available from The Pony Club Shop at a cost of £3.00 If you have any queries on rulings please contact Candy or Tracy for clarification